roushjac/corteva-code-challenge/README.md

 Run the following command to create a virtual environment.
 Virtual environments are essential for package and dependency management on local and cloud systems.
 `python3 -m venv .venv`

-Run these commands to activate the virtual environment and install the packages needed to create and manage the database.
-It will also install Flask which we will use to deliver data through a REST API.

 ```
 source .venv/bin/activate
 pip install -r requirements.txt